AustinReese/UsedVehicleSearch/README.md

 * Frequent automated database updates.

 * User-specific sale tracking (price has changed, listing has been removed, etc.).

+## Blocked

+* Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially (I am worried about Craigslist blacklisting IPs).

 ## Completed Tasks